Skip to contents

 An isochrone map shows how far one can travel from a given place within a certain amount of time.
 In other other words, it shows all the areas reachable from that place within a maximum travel time.
 This vignette shows how to calculate and visualize isochrones in R using the r5r package using a reproducible example.
 In this example, we will be using a sample data set for the city of Porto Alegre (Brazil) included in r5r.
 Our aim here is to calculate several isochrones departing from the central bus station given different travel time thresholds.

-Before we start, we need to increase Java memory + load a few libraries, and to build routable transport network.
+Before we start, we need to increase Java memory + load a few libraries, and to

 Warning: If you want to calculate how many opportunities (e.g. jobs, or schools or hospitals) are located inside each isochrone, we strongly recommend you NOT to use the isochrone() function.
 You will find much more efficient ways to do this in the Accessibility vignette.

-2. Build routable transport network with setup_r5()
+2. Build routable transport network with build_network()

 Increase Java memory and load libraries